oliversun9/road-to-glory-leetcode/README.md

 * P435.
 Non-overlapping Intervals.
 My solution is asymptotically fast as the fast solutions (the sample solutions from the top percentile), nlog(n).
 Actually my solution is almost exactly the same as the sample solution that finished in 0ms (if anything, mine should be faster in theory).
 However, mine finish in around 400ms!
 I copied and pasted two very fast sample solutions (0ms and 4ms) and submitted those, but strangely they also finished in around 400ms.
 Aug 9, 21
 * P448.
 Find All Numbers Disappeared in an Array - I did it in the most straightforward way, so O(n) time and O(n) space, but the good solutions negate values at indices that appear in the array, very smart.
 July 29, 21
 * P454.
 4Sum II.
 I ‘merged’ the first two and then iterate over the last two to find quadruples, and it’s a pretty common method.
 Aug 3, 21
+* P494.
+Target Sum.
+I did with recursion first but it’s way too slow (because I didn’t realize the knapsack problem).
+Without realizing its a dp problem, I redid the problem with iteration + backtracking (basically iterating from 00..00 to 11..11), and it was still very slow.
+Then I sneaked a peak at discussion titles and finally realized dp is faster.
+Then I did dp with 3D vector (continuous) and it became much faster, but not fast enough.
+I read some discussion post and learned that using map is a better idea as it doesn’t waste time and space on unreachable values.
+Aug 14, 21
 * P525.
 Contiguous Array.
 I keep track of the difference between numbers 0’s and 1’s in \[0, k).
 Then find the pair with same difference that’s farthest apart, which happened to be the standard method haha.
 Aug 3, 21
 * P543.
 Diameter of Binary Tree.
 Aug 13, 21
 * P572.
 Subtree of Another Tree - I did it with a straghtforward recursion, but a smarter method I saw converted both trees to strings and check if the shorter one is a substring.
 July 30, 21